DevNergis/DevNergis/README.md

 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- 🏢 I'm part of the sqlare and textcord team.

 <!---
 DevNergis/DevNergis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.